zarf-dev/proposals/8-show-manifest-and-values/README.md

 information to express the idea and why it was not acceptable.
 -->

-### Combining commands dev and package commands
+### Combining dev and package commands

 The `zarf package show-manifests` and `zarf dev show-manifests` commands could be combined into one command that accepts either a package directory or a built package.
+The same is true for `show-values-files`.
 This would lower the surface area of the CLI.
 The disadvantage of this is that certain flags will only work for built packages and vice versa.
 For example, `--create-set` would not be applicable with an already built package as the package templates will already have been evaluated.
 In this case, we could error out immediately.
 Still, having separate commands where every flag always works will result in a more clear UX.